Amending Transactions

 Alternatively, click on the Batch Reference to open Transaction Details and click Reverse.

-4. Next, you must enter a reason for reversing the batch invoice, then click OK to create a Reversal Transaction.
+4. Next, enter a reason for reversing the batch invoice, then click OK to create a Reversal Transaction.

-In the listing grid, the transaction will be prefixed with “Reverse” in the External Reference column.
+In the listing grid, the reversing transaction will be prefixed with “Reverse” in the External Reference, Description, and Int No columns.

 Section 7: Reversing a Purchase Payment